arenaxr/arena-docs/content/unity/runtime.md

 1. Store this model online, like the on the [ARENA File Store](/content/interface/filestore) or [Dropbox](/content/overview/build#add-new-objects).
 1. In scene  `ARENA View` [load your ARENA scene](/content/unity).
 1. Import your model, adding an ARENA object using the menu `GameObject > ARENA > GLTF Model` and provide your model URL.

+## During Runtime (Play)

+1. If objects are stored in the ARENA Persistence Database, they will be child objects of the `ARENA` GameObject.
+1. You may create or change an object and if it is a child of the `ARENA` GameObject, its properties will be published to the ARENA Persistence Database.
+1. Incoming authorized messages may also add/change/remove your ARENA Unity objects.

 ![/assets/img/unity/unity-desktop.png](/assets/img/unity/unity-desktop.png)